Canada’s Carbon Market

 Click here to view the full glossary/ReforestationThe conversion of non-forested land to forested land through planting, seeding and/or the human induced promotion of natural seed sources, on land that was forested, but that was converted to non-forested land (e.g. through forest harvesting).
 Mikro-Tek’s domestic forestry projects fall within this category because they are part of Canada’s reforestation program, whereas projects in Chile are considered afforestation projects because they convert grassland to forest.

-Click here to view the full glossary projects, as well as A/R projects under the voluntary system.
+Click here to view the full glossary (A/R) projects to comply with both the regulated and the voluntary markets.

 The Clean Development Mechanism (CDM):http://cdm.unfccc.int/Projects/DB/TUEV-SUED1265018764.54